Discover the Magic of Celtic Music Festivals

 International Festival of the Celtic World

-Keen to enjoy Celtic rhythms in the beautiful settings of Spain?
+Want to enjoy Celtic music in the pretty settings of Spain?
 Then, the International Festival of the Celtic World is an event you should not miss.

 Woman at Pier of Ortigueira Beach, La Coruña, Galicia, Spain.